 Hong Kong Disneyland Hotel

-This hotel is the luxury option though it pales in comparison to the fabulous five-star hotels elsewhere in Hong Kong.
+This hotel is the luxury option though it pales compared to the fabulous five-star hotels elsewhere in Hong Kong.
 Victorian in style, similar to Orlando’s Grand Floridian, the rooms are fine and a bit nicer than Disney’s Hollywood Hotel though I wouldn’t classify them as luxurious.

 If you’d like to immerse in all things Disney and enjoy the perks resort hotels offer, then, by all means, stay at the resort.